Hide-Koba/webtopSimulator/docs/app-development-guide.md

 3.  **Usage**:
     -   On app load, try to retrieve settings:
         ```javascript
-        // Inside your app's initializeMyApp or equivalent
+        // Inside your app's onInit or onOpen method
-        const lastHandle = await getSetting(YOUR_SETTING_KEY);
+        const lastHandle = await this._getSetting(this.YOUR_SETTING_KEY); // Assuming helpers are part of class
         if (lastHandle) {
             // Attempt to use/verify the handle
         }